Bridgehampton Beekeeper Allegedly Hid Role in Rwandan Genocide

 He has pleaded not guilty.

 An indictment unsealed in U.S. District Court in Central Islip charges Nsabumukunzi with visa fraud and attempted naturalization fraud.
-He was scheduled to be arraigned Thursday afternoon before U.S. District Judge Joanna Seybert.
+He was arraigned Thursday afternoon, April 24, before U.S. District Judge Joanna Seybert.

 “As alleged, Nsabumukunzi repeatedly lied to conceal his involvement in the horrific Rwandan genocide while seeking to become a lawful permanent resident and citizen of the United States,” said John J. Durham, U.S. Attorney for the Eastern District of New York.

 Prosecutors allege Nsabumukunzi held the title of “Sector Councilor” in Kibirizi, Rwanda, during the genocide and used his position to orchestrate and oversee violence.
-According to court filings, he allegedly ordered attacks on Tutsi civilians, set up roadblocks where victims were detained and killed, and encouraged sexual violence by armed Hutu men.
+According to court filings, he allegedly ordered attacks on Tutsi civilians, set up roadblocks where victims were detained and killed, and encouraged the rape of women by armed Hutu men.
 A Rwandan court has convicted Nsabumukunzi of genocide in absentia, authorities said.

 Federal officials say Nsabumukunzi arrived in the United States in 2003 as a refugee, later obtaining a green card in 2007.
 He allegedly submitted false information under penalty of perjury in multiple immigration applications, denying any involvement in genocide or persecution.